 Aetna modified CPB 0409 covering macular/foveal translocation, effective September 26, 2025.
-Here's what billing teams need to know.
+Here's what changes for billing teams.

 Quick-Reference Table